 Working alongside representatives of Choose Chicago and the team at the IRA, Mary Kay was instrumental in bringing the esteemed James Beard Awards to Chicago.
 Known as the Oscars of the culinary world, the James Beard Awards will call Chicago home until 2027.
 Mary Kay oversees the efforts of the local Host Committee, comprised of James Beard Award winning chefs and restauranteurs from Illinois.
 She also serves as the Director of the Restaurant and Beverage Operations for the Taste of Chicago, the world’s largest food festival.

 Mary Kay is devoted to the IRA’s mission of promoting, protecting, educating and advocating on behalf of the restaurant industry, not only in Illinois, but around the world.
 She is a member of Délice, a global network of 27 world food destinations that promote culinary tourism and innovation.
 Mary Kay is a frequent speaker at Délice’s annual international food industry events.

 Prior to working at the IRA, Mary Kay served in government.
 She led the legislative staff of the Chicago City Council Committee on Transportation and Public Ways.
 Earlier in her career, she served as the Director of the Victim Witness Assistance Program for the Cook County State’s Attorney’s Office where she established the Homicide Victim Memorial Service, which is still held annually.

-Mary Kay holds a holds a MBA from Loyola University Chicago.
-She and her husband have raised four daughters in the Southside community of Beverly where sleeps and eats, and eat, and eats…
+Mary Kay holds a MBA from Loyola University Chicago.
+She and her husband have raised four daughters in the Southside community of Beverly where she sleeps and eats, and eat, and eats…